Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

 \subsection{Approach 3: Evaluating the impact of manipulations of explanatory mechanisms on the actual observed disparity}

 \citet{vanderweelerobinson2014causalrace} and \citet{Jackson} outlined a framework for decomposing actual observed disparities, referred to as Approach 3.
-This approach evaluates the effects of altering the distributions of explanatory variables, such as potential mediators or common causes of the exposure and the outcome, on the exposure-outcome association.
+This approach evaluates the effects of altering the distributions of explanatory variables, such as potential mediators or variables that lie on a backdoor path from the exposure to the outcome (e.g., common causes of the exposure and the outcome), on the exposure-outcome association.
 Such evaluations help identify intervention targets aimed at reducing actual observed social disparities \citep[]{Jackson}.
 Unlike Approaches 1 and 2, Approach 3 does not aim to identify causal effects of the exposure.
-This makes it a viable option in cases where there are unmeasured confounders of the exposure-outcome or exposure-mediator relationships, or when the exposure is ill-defined.
-Furthermore, the method is adaptable to multiple-mediator settings and, like Approach 2, offers flexibility in specifying intervention distributions.\\ The following question, which serves to illustrate the approach, involves interventions on hypothesized mediators that may resemble those defined above for \(\text{IE}_{\boldsymbol{I}|\boldsymbol{C}}\) (equation \ref{IE_I}).
+This makes it a viable option in cases where there are unmeasured confounders of the exposure-outcome or exposure-mediator relationships, or when interventions on the exposure would be ill-defined (e.g., because the exposure is non-manipulable).
+Furthermore, the method is adaptable to multiple-mediator settings and, like Approach 2, offers flexibility in specifying intervention strategies and distributions.\\ The following question, which serves to illustrate the approach, involves interventions on hypothesized mediators that may resemble those defined above for \(\text{IE}_{\boldsymbol{I}|\boldsymbol{C}}\) (equation \ref{IE_I}).
 The key difference lies in the nature of the intervention distributions.
-Unlike those defined for \(\text{IE}_{\boldsymbol{I}|\boldsymbol{C}}\), the question refers to an observed intervention distribution rather than a counterfactual one.
+Unlike before, the question refers to an observed intervention distribution rather than a counterfactual one.
 Specifically, the question is:\\

-\textit{``What is the average reduction in the actual observed outcome disparity achieved by setting the joint distribution of the mediators in $\boldsymbol{I}$ among the exposed group to be equal to that of the unexposed group, given $\boldsymbol{C}$, while keeping the joint distribution of the other mediators constant, given $\boldsymbol{C}$ and $\boldsymbol{L}$?''} \STEP{Question 3} \\
+\textit{``What is the average reduction in the actual observed outcome disparity, $E[Y|A=1]-E[Y|A=0]$, achieved by setting the joint distribution of the mediators in $\boldsymbol{I}$ among the exposed group equal to that among the unexposed group, given $\boldsymbol{C}$, while keeping the joint distribution of the other mediators constant, given $\boldsymbol{C}$ and $\boldsymbol{L}$?''} \STEP{Question 3} \\